buhrmi/buhrmi/README.md

 ## Hi there

-This is buhrmi, the one and only founder of the Shitcoin Society, and creator of the world's greatest crypto MLM project.
+This is buhrmi, the one and only founder of the Shitcoin Society, and creator of the world's greatest crypto MLM project that makes exactly zero revenue.

-Building in public, until everything comes crashing down.
 Yay.

+Also moonlighting as freelancing web developer specializing un Svelte & Ruby on Rails.

 ### Current projects